 ExecutorService executor = Executors.newFixedThreadPool(5);

-Java executor framework (java.util.concurrent.Executor), released with the JDK 5 is used to run the Runnable objects without creating new threads every time and mostly re-using the already created threads.
-Managing threads through a framework such as this can avert potential problems with thread management.
+Alternatively, the Java ExecutorService is a framework provided by the JDK that simplifies the execution of tasks in asynchronous mode.
+Effectively executors execute potentially concurrent code but use the resources of underlying concurrency agents (such as threads) to perform the calculations.
+The underlying concurrency agents are not discarded but are reused for other executor computations.
+This means that the user is not concerned with thread creation or termination, although issues related to shared data and synchronization still apply.

-Extensions of the executor framework are the classes Futures and CompletableFutures which provide a framework for composing, combining, and executing asynchronous computation steps and handling errors.
+Extensions of the executor framework are the classes FutureTask, Futures and CompletableFutures which provide a framework for composing, combining, and executing asynchronous computation steps and handling errors.
 These use the concept of “tasks” which have less overhead than threads, but may use the threading model to implement them as described above in the executor framework.

 Runnable is intimately tied to threads.
 Callable is tied to tasks.